kusumotoa/wiki-work/Installation-Guide.md

 To build xcframework, clone the repo and open `SDWebImage.xcodeproj`, choose the `SDWebImage XCFramework` target.
 Then just click `Build` (Command + R).
 You'll start to build all individual platform's framework and produce a `xcframework` product on your `build` directory.
 After all the builds success, Finder will pop-up and select this file.

-On Xcode 10, this step only build frameworks and leave them without producing a `xcframework` product.
+On Xcode 10, this step only build frameworks and placing them in `build` directory, without producing a `xcframework` product.

 ### Build SDWebImage as Framework or Static Library